kairosity/mp2-tunnel-focus/README.md

 ### Colour Palette
 I wanted a bright, fresh and clean somewhat retro look, using bold and happy colours.
 The two main accent colours are bright yellow and a light bright blue/cyan, with the remaining colours used for small details and for the different charts slices.
 ![palette](assets/misc-images/color-palette.png)

+Yellow was specifically chosen as it has been scientifically shown to increase both positivity and creative thought in humans.
+Psychologically it is the colour of thought and it promotes creativity with action, without inducing hunger (like red).

 ### Typography